 We also know that Marius’ example was not an isolated case and that legions were physically ready for undertaking large-scale engineering work while campaigning and recover fast from it.
 Ceasar’s Gallic legions were not worse for the wear after building the bridge over the Rhine, and soon after ere able to double back extremely fast when they learned that the Sicambrians and Suevians were moving eastward to meet them, tearing down the bridge in passing.

 Finally, we know that legions undertook public work in the aftermath of a campaign as a counterinsurgency tactic ensuring swift colonization and (possibly) preventing soldiers from roaming the conquered country.
 Case in point, the construction of Ulpia Traiana Sarmizegetusa, ordered by Trajan at the end of the Second Dacian War (105-106 BCE).
-Within five years, the new Dacian capital was settled by veterans, and since it was built according to Roman standards, those veterans probably did not merely boss around Dacian masons and carpenter for five years drinking posca, eating cheese, and catching some rays (you know).
+Within five years, the new Dacian capital was settled by veterans, and since it was built according to Roman standards, those veterans probably did not merely boss around Dacian masons and carpenters for five years drinking posca, eating cheese, and catching some rays (you know).

 All of the above suggests that Romans were adept ad supplementing the diet of legionnaires with high-calories food one way or another.
 If I were a betting man, my money would be on some sort of trail mix (dried fruits and nuts) from foraging, and high-fat dairy (from the legion’s livestock).
 This seems quite logical, given that the legionnaire’s rations included a disproportionate amount of carbs and could have lead to deficiencies in liposoluble vitamins, in particular from the B-group (as noted by Fornaris & Aubert).

-Anyway, what we are left with is evidence that the Roman legions maintained strength, endurance and athleticism through a combination of military drills, manual labor, and high-calories nutrition.
+Anyway, what we are left with is evidence that the Roman legions maintained strength, endurance and athleticism through a combination of military drills, manual labor, and high-calorie nutrition.
 The optimal caloric intake for them would have been in the high 4.000 kcal, with Roth’s top-end figure (3.600 kcal) closer to a sustainable deficit if not supplemented by hunting and foraging.
-As noted by Fornaris & Auber, the minimum sustainable without loss of performance for a short period would have been around 2.000 kcal.
+As noted by Fornaris & Auber, the minimum caloric intake sustainable without loss of performance for a short period would have been around 2.000 kcal.

 In a future post, I’ll address what I think this regimen would have made our legionnaires look like, but [spoiler alert] they were certainly not crassi fututores.